genezys/linkedin_sign_in/README.md

-This gem is shamlessly based on [Google SignIn by Basecamp](https://github.com/basecamp/google_sign_in).
+This gem is shamelessly based on [Google SignIn by Basecamp](https://github.com/basecamp/google_sign_in).

 # Linkedin Sign-In for Rails